Quality Time and Teaching – a Contradiction in Terms?

 A better work/life balance is the way of the future, and the way in which most developed countries and businesses are heading as far as managing employees is concerned.

-Because let’s face it – one day when you retire you don’t want to talk about how much time you spent at work – no matter how much you loved it!
+Because let’s face it – one day when you retire, you want to avoid talking about how much time you spent at work – no matter how much you loved it!
 You would rather talk about how much time you spent with your loved ones.

-For Child Care Centers, implementing advanced childcare management software like Parent App is the way to go to get the most out of your staff, and to allow your teachers time to let them realize their capabilities best – both at school and in their private lives.
+For Child Care Centers, implementing advanced childcare management software like Parent is the way to go.
+Parent helps child care centers to get the most out of your staff, and to allow your teachers time to let them realize their capabilities best – both at school and in their private lives.

 - Elizondo, M. Effective Parent and Teacher Communication for Preschool: Tips for Teachers